A note from the Program Director...

 Welcome to the Mercy Medical Center-Des Moines General Surgery Residency Program.
 After previously functioning as one of the oldest and most respected osteopathic surgery residencies, our program is now in ACGME pre-accreditation status.
 With our long history of osteopathic training, we continue to welcome applications from highly qualified graduates of osteopathic institutions.

 The clinical faculty in our program instructs and supervises residents in both the inpatient and outpatient setting.
 Faculty members include general surgeons, many with advanced laparoscopic skills including robotic surgery, as well as those with fellowship training in colorectal surgery, surgical and gynecologic oncology, pediatrics, and transplant, and trauma-critical care, cardiothoracic and vascular/endovascular surgery.
-Mercy Medical Center has multidisciplinary centers dedicated to the management of obesity and breast diseases; both have been designated as national centers of excellence.
+Mercy Medical Center maintains full spectrum of surgical care to its patients and consequently to the trainees: minimally invasive operations (laparoscopy, thoracoscopy, robotic; including MIS colectomy, esophagectomy, liver & pancreatic resections; ~20,000 cases annually), over 5,000 endoscopies in the endoscopy suites alone annually, full spectrum of bread & butter operations in high-volume affiliated surgical centers on site, major open operations, over 2,000 trauma activations annually, and some 5,000 deliveries annually.

-Graduating residents’ operative numbers can be viewed within this website.
-Residents from this program are able to avail themselves to a broad experience in general surgery, while still attaining a more than adequate familiarity with the index hepatobiliary, vascular, endocrine, and esophageal cases.
+Given this excellent educational environment residents from this program are able to avail themselves to a broad experience in general surgery, while still attaining a more than adequate familiarity with the index hepatobiliary, vascular, endocrine, and esophageal cases.
 Importantly, rotating with both medical and surgical endoscopists, residents perform endoscopies at a level in excess of the minimums required by the ACGME, ABS and ACOS.
-The totality of our graduates’ surgical experience has shown itself well-suited to our trainees being able to start an independent surgical practice in both rural and small urban settings immediately post-residency.
+The totality of our graduates’ surgical experience has shown itself well-suited to our trainees being able to start an independent surgical practice in both rural, urban and entry academic settings immediately post-residency.
 While many graduates chose to practice in rural and small urban settings, a third of the general surgery graduates opt to complete a fellowship.
 Residents who have chosen a sub-specialty of surgery have been able to secure desirable fellowships in areas such as vascular, cardiothoracic, breast surgery, plastic surgery, and trauma-ICU.

-Many applicants tend to concentrate on the operative numbers in assessing a prospective program.
+Many applicants tend to concentrate on the operative numbers in assessing a prospective program (we excel here).
 We feel that a comprehensive didactic program is of equal importance in preparation for the practice of state-of-the-art general surgery.
-Our curriculum, developed in conjunction with the upper level residents, uses as its foundation the SCORE and APDS-ACS curricula.
+Our curriculum, developed in conjunction with the upper level residents, uses as its foundation the SCORE, APDS-ACS and Scientific American curricula.
 It incorporates traditional lecture format, case-based learning and various skills labs, as well as simulated patient encounters and team building exercises.
+We have state-of-art SIM facility accessible to residents at any time.
 At its core, it is our belief that teaching is the best path for one to solidify their grasp of a topic.
-As such, emphasis is placed on our PGY-4’s and PGY-5’s acquiring the skills necessary to best educate others and they are expected to demonstrate these in their instructing the junior residents, as well as the numerous medical students and others that rotate on the surgery services year-round.
+As such, emphasis is placed on our PGY-4’s and PGY-5’s acquiring the skills necessary to lead the teams and educate others and they are expected to demonstrate these in their instructing the junior residents and medical students.

-We invite you to explore this site to better familiarize yourself with the wide offerings of our residency program.
-We believe that you will see that our reputation for excellence in training is well-deserved.
+I invite you to explore this site to better familiarize yourself with the wide offerings of our program.
+Find out why our reputation for excellence in training is well-deserved.
 Please do not hesitate to contact us for further information.

 Jan Franko, M.D., PhD., F.A.C.S.